python/mypy/mypyc/doc/performance_tips_and_tricks.rst

 Here are examples of features that are fast, in no particular order (this list is *not* exhaustive):

-* Calling compiled functions directly (defined in the same compilation unit)
+* Calling compiled functions directly defined in the same compilation unit (with positional and/or keyword arguments)

-* Calling methods of native classes (defined in the same compilation unit)
+* Calling methods of native classes defined in the same compilation unit (with positional and/or keyword arguments)

 * Many integer operations

+* Booleans

-* Many list operations, such as indexing and ``append``
+* Many list operations, such as indexing, ``append``, and list comprehensions

 * While loops